 - Phase 3: Carrington, London Road Campus and MERL offices, Harry Pitt, Meteorology, Psychology, Polly Vacher, Harborne, Lyle, Park House and external litter bin refurbishment.

-- Phase 5: RUSU building
+- Phase 5: RUSU building.

-- Phase 6: Health & Life Sciences building (as part of the final fit-out)
+- Phase 6: Health & Life Sciences building (as part of the final fit-out).

-- JJ Thompson & Maths/IT
+- Phase 7: JJ Thompson and Maths/IT.